-Apart from money injected into the local economy by climbers visiting Gariwerd from their homes outside the region in order to climb, there is also a substantial economic benefit from climbing 'tree-changers' who have moved to the region to live, primarily because of the climbing lifestyle opportunities there.
+Apart from money injected into the local economy by climbers visiting Gariwerd from outside the region in order to climb, there is also a substantial economic benefit from climbing 'tree-changers' who have moved to the region to live, primarily because of the climbing lifestyle opportunities there.

-Some of the small communities close to Gariwerd, where many climbers have settled and many more visit regularly because of the climbing opportunities that the region offers, have been thriving while many similar sized hamlets across the state are in steep decline.
+Some of the small communities close to Gariwerd, where many climbers have settled because of the climbing opportunities that the region offers, have been thriving while many similar sized hamlets across the state are in steep decline.

-For example, in the small hamlet of Pomonal (population 322) on the eastern side of Gariwerd, 10 property owners are climbers.
+For example, in the small hamlet of Pomonal (population 322) on the eastern side of Gariwerd, a significant number of property owners are climbers.
 They include financial planners, teachers, paramedics, small business owners, LTOs, hospitality staff and other professionals.
-The have all moved to the town because of the climbing lifestyle opportunities it offers.
+The have moved to the town because of the climbing lifestyle opportunities it offers.
 Most have children in local schools.
 If they were to leave because those opportunities were to dry up because of climbing prohibitions, the town would lose over 10% of its population.

 A more dramatic example is Natimuk (close to Dyurrait but also relatively close to Gariwerd) where about a quarter of the population of 530 people are climbers or families of climbers.
-47 of the houses in Natimuk are owned by climbers.
-Many of these people have moved to Natimuk over the years because of the opportunities to climb at Dyurrait (Mount Arapiles) and nearby Gariwerd.
+Of all the houses in Natimuk, 47 (21%) are owned by climbers.
+Many of these people have moved to Natimuk over the years because of the opportunities to climb at Dyurrait and nearby Gariwerd.